About this group

 Under previous Presidencies, prominent lawyer de Lima was appointed firstly as Chair of the Philippine Commission on Human Rights, and subsequently as Secretary of the Department of Justice, where she investigated the activities of well-connected drug pushers.
 As a Senator, she campaigned against Duterte’s violent war on drugs, and in February 2017 was arrested for supposedly violating the drug trafficking law, citing testimonies from those same drug-pushers she had jailed.

 De Lima is officially Duterte's first political prisoner and an Amnesty Prisoner of Conscience.
-Earlier this year, Amnesty Philippines gave her the “Most Distinguished Human Rights Defender” award.
+In 2018, Amnesty Philippines gave her the “Most Distinguished Human Rights Defender” award.
 We are calling for her unconditional release.